aqiu384/p5r-walkthrough/src/confidants.md

 1. Infiltration Tools: Can craft basic tools.
 2. -
 3. Follow Up: Chance to perform follow-up attack if Joker does not down enemy.
-4. Kitty Talk: Chance to retry enemy negotiation after failure.
+4. Kitty Talk: Chance to retry enemy negotiation after failure with an animal-type Shadow.
 5. Pickpocket: Chance to steal drop item from enemy when using melee attack.
 6. Ace Tools: Can craft all tools.
 7. Harisen Recovery: Chance to cure ailments for a party member.
 8. Endure: Chance to survive fatal attack with 1 HP.
 9. Protect: Chance to shield Joker from fatal attack.
 10. Second Awakening: Upgrades persona.
+11. Third Awakening: Upgrades persona.

 #### Progression
 Tied to game progress.